-We analyzed 250+ images that were shortlisted for Astronomy Photographer of the Year in the past 2 years to work out what the best camera for astrophotography is in 2021.
+We analyzed 350+ images that were shortlisted for Astronomy Photographer of the Year in the past three years to find the Best Camera for Astrophotography in 2021.

-Using these findings (along with recommendations from astrophotographers in our case studies) you can find the right camera that will enable you to take stunning images of the Milky Way or galaxies in deep space.
+Using our data (along with recommendations from astrophotographers in our case studies) you can find the right camera to enable you to take stunning images of the Milky Way or galaxies in deep space.

-Read on to see our recommendations, and understand what to look for in an astrophotography camera (or check out the quick links in the table below):
+Read on to see our recommendations, and understand what to look for in an astrophotography camera.

-We analyzed all 252 images shortlisted for the RMG Astronomy Photographer of the Year competition for the past two years (2019 and 2020) to see what cameras were used.
+We analyzed all 376 images shortlisted for the Astronomy Photographer of the Year competition for the past three years (2019, 2020, and 2021) to see what cameras were used.

 We found that:

-- the Canon EOS 6D was the most frequently used DSLR
+- The Canon EOS 6D was the most frequently used DSLR and best performing overall

-See the results here of the top 8 astrophotography cameras (ordered by number of shortlisted images that use these models):
+See the results here of the top six cameras (percentage of shortlisted images in which they were used):

 Some of these cameras in the chart above are quite different from others, so read below for an explanation of the different types of cameras you can use for astronomy photography.